jedisct1/libsodium-doc/ip_address_encryption/README.md

 ### When to use PFX mode

-Use PFX encryption when you need to preserve network relationships for analysis while protecting individual addresses.
-Common applications include:
+Use PFX encryption when you need to preserve network relationships for analysis while protecting individual addresses:

-Network research and academic datasets: share network measurement data (e.g., from CAIDA, RIPE Atlas, or university research) with collaborators while preserving the ability to analyze routing paths, AS relationships, and network topology.
-Researchers can study BGP behavior, CDN architectures, or internet mapping without exposing actual network identities.
+  - Network research: Share measurement data with collaborators while preserving routing paths, AS relationships, and network topology.
+Researchers can study BGP behavior or CDN architectures without exposing actual network identities.

-DDoS attack analysis:
-snalyze attack traffic patterns across different networks and subnets.
-Security teams can identify whether attacks originate from the same /24 or /16 block, spot botnet clustering patterns, and share attack data with other organizations for collaborative defense - all without revealing actual source networks.
+  - DDoS attack analysis: Identify whether attacks originate from the same /24 or /16 block, spot botnet clustering patterns, and share attack data with other organizations for collaborative defense.

-PCAP and NetFlow anonymization: anonymize packet captures and flow records for archival, sharing, or compliance purposes.
-Unlike simple truncation, PFX encryption allows the data to be decrypted later if needed for incident response, while still enabling analysis of traffic patterns between subnets.
+  - PCAP and NetFlow anonymization: Anonymize packet captures and flow records while enabling analysis of traffic patterns between subnets.

-ISP and CDN traffic analysis:
-analyze customer traffic patterns, peering relationships, and routing efficiency without exposing actual customer networks.
-Useful for capacity planning, traffic engineering studies, and performance optimization across geographic regions.
+  - Traffic analysis: Analyze customer traffic patterns, peering relationships, and routing efficiency without exposing actual networks.

-Firewall and IDS log aggregation: aggregate security logs from multiple sources while preserving subnet relationships.
-This enables pattern detection across network boundaries (e.g., scanning activity targeting specific /24 blocks) without exposing internal network topology to log aggregation services.

-Multi-organization threat intelligence sharing: share network-level threat indicators with industry partners or ISACs (Information Sharing and Analysis Centers).
-Each organization uses the same key to enable correlation of threats across their collective infrastructure, while actual networks remain protected.
+  - Multi-organization threat intelligence: Share network-level threat indicators with industry partners using the same key, enabling correlation across collective infrastructure.

 ### Example: Analyzing attack origins by subnet